OpenSLO/OpenSLO/README.md

 - Occurrences - if SLO burns its budget composite is burning its budget at the same rate.
 Each violation that consumed SLO's budget will impact Composite at the same rate.
 Weight multiplies the rate of burning of SLO (referenced as burn rate) that burns composite.
-- Timeslices - this is binary depending on whether it was a good or bad minute.
-If it was a bad minute for any individual objective, it's considered a bad minute for the Composite SLO.
+- Timeslices - this is binary depending on whether it was a good or bad time slice.
+If it was a bad time slice for any individual objective, it's considered a bad time slice for the Composite SLO.
-- Ratiotimeslices - it is the sum of missing up to 100 percent.
-If two SLOs have average of Ratiotimeslices on 95%, composite will have average of Ratiotimeslices on 90%.
+- RatioTimeslices - it is the sum of missing up to 100 percent.
+If two SLOs have average of RatioTimeslices on 95%, composite will have average of RatioTimeslices on 90%.
 Weight multiplies missing part of given slo.

 #### SLI